akarsa/optimal3dtracks/README.md

 -------------------------------------------------------------------------------
 First, install required packages (see dependencies).

-To perform unfolding (see src/Unfolding.py):
+To perform Cell tracking with optimal transport (see src/example.ipynb):

 1. Load or define image and label: image, label = create_dummy()